George Hotel, Kilmarnock

 The George Hotel is a former 5–star hotel located in Kilmarnock, Scotland.
+The building, on the corner of Portland Street, was completed in 1823 and opened the following year as The George Inn.
+The building was designated a Category B Listed building by Historic Environment Scotland in 1980.

-The building was built in the 19th century and is "B" Listed.
-The building is situated on land at the top of Portland Street.
-This land was once the home of Kilmarnock Bowling Club.
-It was one of the top hotels in the area.
-The George was Kilmarnock's 5-star hotel.
-The hotel closed in 1920.
-There were plans for the hotel to be demolished when the Town Council purchased the property, but the plans were changed.
-The same year as the George Hotel closed part of the building was adapted and used as the George Cinema.
+Following its opening, the hotel was one of the top in Ayrshire, and served as a hub for important functions hosted by the Kilmarnock Burgh Council.
+Following the closure of the hotel in 1920, there were plans for the hotel to be demolished when the Town Council purchased the property, but the plans were eventually shelved.
+The same year as the George Hotel closed, part of the building was adapted and used as the George Cinema.

-The three-story building still remains today.
-The building still looks similar to the way it did in the days of the George Hotel.
-Nowadays the building is used by Mason Murphy as a furniture shop and the rest of the property is a disco.

-History
+George Hotel

+Origins

 The George Hotel was erected at the corner of George Street and Portland Street in Kilmarnock in 1823.
 It is widely speculated that Glaswegian architect John Thomson designed the building due to its distinguishable six iconic pilasters and public clock over the curved facade of the building.
+It had previously been owned by William Wallace and Co who owned both the George Hotel and the building for a period of time in the 19th century.

 The building was originally a coaching inn with posting facilities available, with the hotel serving as the towns premier location for accommodation.
 In June 1849, the hotel was sold by the Merchants' Company of Kilmarnock.
 The hotel had a large function room, and given its superiority to the town hall, was often used for hosting civic receptions.

+Later years and closure

+Kilmarnock Burgh Council held a special dinner and reception at the George Hotel in order to confer the Freedom of Kilmarnock to Andrew Fisher, the Prime Minister of Australia, who was born in Crosshouse.
 The hotel closed in 1920 and was subsequently converted into commercial premises.
-The former function hall and part of the building was reconstructed as the George Cinema which opened in 1923.
-The building is largely occupied by Mason Murphy Furniture Retailers, which was founded in 1873.